-Step 1 does not need to be applied if the applicable methodology provides procedures and requirements for identifying the alternative scenarios or baseline scenario.
+Step 1 does not need to be applied where the applicable methodology provides procedures and requirements for identifying the alternative scenarios or baseline scenario.
+In such cases, the procedures and requirements in the methodology must be followed to identify the alternative scenarios and baseline scenario.

-5.2.1 Step 1a: Define Alternative Scenarios to the Proposed Project Activity introduced by the project proponent and other market participants with a similar context in the applicable geographic region.
-These alternative scenarios include:
+5.2.1 Step 1a: Define Alternative Scenarios to the Proposed Project Activity

-Identify all realistic and credible alternatives to the project activity that provide a comparable output (service or product) and/or utilize a comparable input as the proposed project activity.
-This must include alternatives that have been implemented previously or are currently being
+Identify all realistic and credible alternatives to the project activity that provide a comparable output and/or use a comparable input to the proposed project activity.
+This must include alternatives that have been implemented previously or are currently being introduced by the project proponent or other market participants with a similar context in the applicable geographic region.1 These alternative scenarios include:

-- 1) The proposed project activity is undertaken without being registered as a project activity. - 2) Other realistic and credible alternative scenarios to the proposed project activity scenario that deliver outputs with comparable quality, properties and application areas and/or utilize a comparable input.
-Further guidance and examples may be provided in the applicable methodology. - 3) If realistic, the continuation of the current situation (no project activity or other alternatives undertaken).
+- 1) The proposed project activity is undertaken without being registered under a GHG program. - 2) Other plausible alternative scenarios to the proposed project activity that deliver a comparable output and/or use a comparable input, including the common practices in the relevant sector and applicable geographic region.
+Further guidance and examples may be provided in the applicable methodology. - 3) Where realistic, the continuation of the current situation (no project activity nor other alternatives undertaken).